 How to Make Fun Easter Traditions with Cascarones

-Many people have passed down Easter traditions with Cascarones in their families for years, especially in Latino cultures.
-I didn’t know about these fun little confetti eggs until our son was in Pre-K, about 30 years ago.
+Many families have passed down Easter traditions with cascarones for years, especially in Latino cultures.
+It is a Mexican tradition.
+I didn’t know about these fun little confetti-filled eggs until our son was in Pre-K, about 30 years ago.

-At that time, Jacob attended a little charter school that saw the importance of sharing other cultures’ traditions.
-At one point in the year, they had a carnival for the kids.
-Jacob kept talking about “Cascarones,” but I didn’t have a clue what he was talking about until that night.
-I am pretty sure that was our first stop at the carnival.
+Jacob attended a little charter school that saw the importance of sharing other cultures’ traditions.
+At one point, they had a Spring festival for the kids.
+Jacob kept talking about “cascarones,” but I didn’t have a clue what he was talking about until that night.

-He was even more excited to show us these fun little eggs because all of the students made them to help raise money for their class.
-We bought several and had a lot of fun showering each other with confetti!
-This was the beginning of our family traditions with Cascarones.
+He was so excited to show us these fun little eggs because all of the students made them to help raise money for their class.
+We bought several of these confetti eggs and had a lot of fun showering each other!
+This was the beginning of our family traditions with cascarones.

-Once Jacob got out of Pre-K and moved on, we pretty much forgot about Cascarones.
-As far as I knew, you couldn’t purchase them anywhere, and we never thought about making them.
+Once Jacob got out of Pre-K and moved on, we pretty much forgot about cascarones.
+As far as we knew, you could only purchase them in the South Texas area, and we never thought about making them.

-When the kids became adults, someone (maybe me) found them in a store and got a dozen.
+When the kids became young adults, one of us found them in a store and got a dozen.
 We found out that 12 eggs was not enough, so the next year we got more.
+It tends to grow each year!

 The Year We Almost Didn’t Have Cascarones